medmatix/DataSciCalc/README.md

 A Data Science Calculator project in python

-A programming project in python to implement with tkinter a simple data science calculator.
+A programming project in python to implement with tkinter a data science calculator extending my earlier Simple Calculator.
 This is another exercise but free for all to review and use if found helpful.Enjoy.

 This is implemented with python 3.7, Tkinter Matplotlib and SciPy and is a work in progress.